dgraph-io/dgraph/wiki/content/mutations/index.md

  Parent <~ Object; #Reverse

  This hierarchy is not part of the example, but is generally used in all graph models.
  To make this hierarchy we need to bring the hierarchical relationship starting from the parents and not from the children.
-And instead of using the edges "wife" and "husband" we switch to single edge called "married" to simplify the model.
+Instead of using the edges "wife" and "husband" we switch to single edge called "married" to simplify the model.

     _:Megalosaurus <name> "Earl Sneed Sinclair" .
     _:Megalosaurus <dgraph.type> "Dinosaur" .